-Level 4 Warrington Family Support Model Warrington Children and 5 outcomes ithout intensi who will no achieve the voung peop loddns 3 Level who have complex needs and who require co-ordinated support in order to achieve the 5 outcomes.
-Children & young peopl Children, young people and families at the centre of service provision ~~~ Children and young people who may need extra support in order to achieve the 5 outcomes.
-Level 2 young people who are achieving each of the 5 Outcomes. r Children and L IONOT
+Level 4 Warrington Family Support Model Leve, who have complex needs and who require Children & young peopl order to achieve the 5 outcomes.
+Children, young people and families at the centre of service provision Children and young people who may need Level 2 Children and young people who are achieving each of the 5 Outcomes.
+LIBABT